|Technical POC||Matthew Scanlon|

-The Automation-Aided Instructional Building is a building predominantly used for digital training that meets the technical requirements of the legacy "Classroom XX1, level 3" described in TRADOC 350-70 for distance-learning capabilities (see classroom technology levels listed below) and which is single-purposed with either fixed automation equipment and/or fixed furnishings or other supporting infrastructure features that preclude flexible classroom use (ie ability to move student stations/tables).
-For example, the typical distance-enabled computer lab-type classroom with its fixed computer stations would fall in this category because it cannot be reasonably used for other than broadcasted computerized instruction.
-It is important to note that the mere presence of networked student computer workstations, which is becoming increasing prevalent in today's classrooms, does not in itself qualify a building for Catcode 17136.
+Automation-Aided Instructional Facilities utilize the General Instruction Buildings (GIB) Standard Design Criteria, which is found in the GIB portal.
+The Automation-Aided Instructional category applies to classrooms (usually within a GIB but occasionally a stand-alone building) used predominantly for digital training that meets the technical requirements of the legacy "Classroom XX1, level 3" described in TRADOC 350-70 for distance-learning (see classroom technology levels listed below) and/or is single-purposed with fixed equipment, furnishings, or other training devices that preclude flexible classroom use (ie ability to move student stations/tables).
+They are differentiated from other classrooms by their dedicated single use.
+For example, the typical distance-enabled computer lab-type classroom with its fixed computer stations would fall in this category because it cannot be used for other than broadcasted computerized instruction.
+It is important to note that the mere presence of networked student computer workstations does not in itself qualify a building for Catcode 17136.
 In reference to Current TRADOC technology requirements listed below, use Catcode 17136 when this single purposed classroom technology level is a level 3 or greater.
 Use Catcode 17120 in all other cases.
 In either case, apply the General Instruction Building (GIB) Standard Design Criteria for building planning and design.
-Due to the unique and highly sophisticated requirements associated with most simulator-type buildings, use Catcode 172xx for facilities that conduct training in simulators such as 17210, Simulator Building (Motion-Based); 17211, Simulator Building (Non-Motion Based); 17213, Simulation Center; and 17214, Battle Lab.
+Use Catcode 172xx for facilities that conduct training in simulators such as 17210, Simulator Building (Motion-Based); 17211, Simulator Building (Non-Motion Based); 17213, Simulation Center; and 17214, Battle Lab.
 Although Automation-Aided Instructional Buildings may contain simulators, it is recommended to use the appropriate Catcode-specific DD Form 1391 in order to adequately capture the inherently greater cost.

 The TRADOC classroom technology levels are as follows: